hemantpande/Money-Transfer-Api/UseCases.md

 #### Use cases
 ###### 1. Transfer money between accounts
 a.
-John has an account  \n
+John has an account
 b.
-Will has an account and   \n
+Will has an account and
 c.
-John wants to transfer 100 pounds in Will's account   \n
+John wants to transfer 100 pounds in Will's account
 d.
-System debits 100 pounds from John's account and credits 100 pounds into Will's account.  \n
+System debits 100 pounds from John's account and credits 100 pounds into Will's account.

 ###### 2. John's account has an insufficient balance
 a.
 John wants to transfer 100 pounds to Will. \n